osotorrio/testing-101/README.md

 # What is an integration test then?

 Is an **automated piece of code** that invokes a unit of work **without having full control over all** of it.
 Like network servers, time, and so on.

+# What are the three types of unit tests?

+1. **Return value**.
+You call a method that return some expected value.
+This is assertion on the returned value.

+2. **State change based**.
+You call a method that changes the state of the object.
+This is assertion on the changed value in public property.

+3. **Interaction based**.
+You call a method that makes an external call.
+This is assertion on a fake object method being call correctly.